Working sustainably

 Habitat Restoration

 We are working with the Center for Urban Habitats on taking a two acre section of the farm and converting it back into a native Pine Savannah.
-This endeavor re-colonizes the area with native grasses, shrubs, and trees to support the hyper-local flora and fauna of our area within the piedmont.
+This endeavor re-colonizes the area with native grasses, shrubs, and trees to support the hyper-local flora and fauna of our area within the Piedmont region.
 In closely managing a prescribed burn, we were able to begin this long term restoration project that will serve as a natural home to many of the species found on our farm.